School of Education Policy

 A Faculty Assembly committee elected by clusters to act on behalf of the Faculty Assembly in matters concerning academic standards.

-*Please note that summer sessions do not count as a semester for Academic Standing purposes.
+*Please note that summer sessions do not count as a semester for Academic Standing purposes, unless the student has completed 12 or more credits over the two summer sessions.